PrimeAcademy/assignment-unit-1/README.md

 1. Add CSS styles to *styles/main.css*.
 2. Link it into your *index.html*.

+#### 4.6 | Complete the quizzes

+1. Show your instructors what you know!
+In the `quizzes` folder, you will find two .txt files.
+These have some questions about things we have covered this week!
+2. Below each question, all you need to do is type your answer!
+If you're unsure, feel free to do some research, or write that you're not sure.
+All we're asking for is you try your best!

 ### 5 | "Uploading" your changes to GitHub